 While all of our mowers are designed and manufactured by reputable and leading brands, it’s worth noting from the outset that among all ride ons, those with fabricated decks are the hardest-wearing and therefore most suited to New Zealand conditions.
+These fabricated decks withstand knocks and bumps much better, and don't rust through like pressed steel decks when used in damp environments.
 And depending on the amount of lawn you mow regularly and the number of trees or obstacles you have to navigate, there are also different deck sizes within most brands and models.

 So with that in mind, here’s a breakdown on the three main deck types you can expect to find.

 Which mower is right for your property?
 Find out everything you need to know before you start.
 Get your free guide now.

 This is the most common deck configuration in New Zealand.
 Better for longer grass and available on both zero turn and ride on mowers, side-discharge decks are a great option for the varying conditions many lifestyle block owners find across their properties.
 Side collection options are available for some of these mowers, however are typically 'add-ons' rather than being designed as full-time collection systems.
 Our BOB-CAT range of zero turn mowers come with side discharge decks as standard.
 These mowers come in a number of size options for small and large rural properties and are a very popular choice for kiwi lifestyle block owners.

 Mulching decks are popular in some parts of New Zealand however you will need to consider thoroughly before getting a mulching deck/kit before purchasing.
 Mulching, while a nice way to avoid visible clippings, does have several downsides, and the mulching rules must be followed.

 Some of the benefits of mulching include:

 - Better for the lawn, helps moisture and nutrient retention

 - Less mess over driveways or paved areas.

 Some of the negatives of mulching include: